awsdocs/amazon-detective-admin-guide/doc_source/what-is-detective.md

 Amazon Detective makes it easy to analyze, investigate, and quickly identify the root cause of security findings or suspicious activities\.
 Detective automatically collects log data from your AWS resources\.
 It then uses machine learning, statistical analysis, and graph theory to help you visualize and conduct faster and more efficient security investigations\.

 The Detective prebuilt data aggregations, summaries, and context help you to quickly analyze and determine the nature and extent of possible security issues\.
 Detective maintains up to a year of historical event data\.
 This data is easily available through a set of visualizations that shows changes in the type and volume of activity over a selected time window\.
-For customers who have Amazon GuardDuty enabled, Detective also links those changes to GuardDuty findings\.
+Detective links those changes to GuardDuty findings\.

 ## How does Detective work?<a name="detective-how-works"></a>

 Detective automatically extracts time\-based events such as login attempts, API calls, and network traffic from AWS CloudTrail and Amazon VPC flow logs\.
-For customers who have GuardDuty enabled, it also ingests findings detected by GuardDuty\.
+It also ingests findings detected by GuardDuty\.

 From those events, Detective uses machine learning and visualization to create a unified, interactive view of your resource behaviors and the interactions between them over time\.
 You can explore this behavior graph to examine disparate actions such as failed logon attempts or suspicious API calls\.
 You can also see how these actions affect resources such as AWS accounts and Amazon EC2 instances\.
 You can adjust the behavior graph's scope and timeline for a variety of tasks:
 + Rapidly investigate any activity that falls outside the norm\.